 And to complicate matters, there are those from afar who will seek to take this ‘Phoenix’ power from her for their own use…

-Dark Phoenix proves an interesting experience, largely because of its placing as Twentieth Century Fox‘s farewell to their alternate take on the mainstream Marvel Cinematic Universe (all the heroes now effectively under one production roof since the Disney merger… and the release of it’s troubled New Mutants consistently postponed until at least next year).
-If this had been an earlier volley in the Fox canon it might have been better received and certainly it’s light years ahead of the last attempt to tackle the comic’s most seminal moment and fondly-remembered stories.
-The Brett Ratner-directed The Last Stand (the third X-Men in the original version of the franchise) treating Jean Grey’s powerburst as a B-story was just one of the misfires within that particular entry.
+Dark Phoenix proves an interesting if ultimately largely disappointing experience, not just because of what is on screen, but what’s behind it.
+It is largely because of its placing as Twentieth Century Fox‘s farewell to their own alternate take on the mainstream Marvel Cinematic Universe, all the heroes – bar SONY‘s Spider-man – now effectively under one production roof since the Disney merger.
+(For purists, the release of FOX‘s much-troubled New Mutants has been consistently postponed until at least next year).
+If this had been an earlier volley in the Fox canon it might possibly have been better received but though it’s arguably better than the last attempt to tackle the comic’s most seminal ‘Phoenix’ moment, it suffers in other underwhelming ways.
+2006’s Brett Ratner-directed The Last Stand (the third X-Men in the original version of the franchise) treated Jean Grey’s powerburst as a B-story to a far-less interesting plot.
+However in this latest 2019 X-offering, the title character herself, Jean Grey is bizarrely the least developed: a generic ingenue at the heart of what should have been a galactic epic.

-Sophie Turner is fine.
-In Game of Thrones, she was the sensible, stoic Sansa Stark that everyone expected to be sat on said iron chair when the music stopped, but her Jean Grey, though played adequately as troubled and frustrated and pissed off in growing degrees, ironically fails to replicate Sansa’s inner passion.
-Turner has a grace and style and may well go on to greater things, but she simply doesn’t scorch the screen as such a role requires.
-Kinberg’s script and James McAvoy make Charles Xavier not so much the villain of the piece, but a telepathic character who has failed to think things through – acting out of arguably noble intentions but with a growing hubris for the bigger picture that makes him forget the necessary details that hold it together.
-(A lesson superhero films often fail to learn).
-Michael Fassbender’s Erik/Magneto delivers the lines that could feature in any of the films and Nicholas Hoult as Hank/Beast, served better, contractually bides his time.
-Jessica Chastain, a superb performer when utilised correctly, is wasted here, picking up the cheque for a bland, pale performance.
+Sophie Turner is a fine actor.
+In Game of Thrones, she was the stoic Sansa Stark whom everyone expected to be sat on the said iron chair when the music stopped, but her Jean Grey, though positioned as troubled and frustrated and pissed off in growing degrees, ironically fails to replicate any of Sansa’s inner passion.
+Turner has a grace and style and may well go on to greater things, but she simply doesn’t scorch the screen as such a role and story requires – though it isn’t all her fault.
+Simon Kinberg’s script drip-feeds her generic angst and makes James McAvoy’s Charles Xavier not so much the mentor or villain of the piece, but a telepathic character who has failed to think things through for the umpteenth time.
+Michael Fassbender’s Erik/Magneto delivers the lines that could – and have – featured in any of the previous X-films and Nicholas Hoult as Hank/Beast, served a little better, just bides his time.
+Jessica Chastain, a superb performer when utilised correctly, is inexcusably wasted here, picking up the cheque for a bland, pale performance that is more vogue-ing archetype than vague arch-nemesis.

-Kinberg adds several lines into proceedings that seemingly want to lean into the mood of the moment (Charles tells Jean he won’t try to ‘fix’ her because whatever people say about her, she’s not ‘broken’; Raven/Mystique notes at one point that it’s “…always the women saving the men around here – you might want to think about changing the name to X-Women…“) but in a tale about ultimate empowerment, it feels like lip-service to a story that still makes them victims.
+Kinberg, writing and directing, adds several lines into proceedings that seemingly want to lean into the mood of the moment (Charles tells Jean he won’t try to ‘fix’ her because whatever people say about her, she’s not ‘broken’; Raven/Mystique notes at one point that it’s “…always the women saving the men around here – you might want to think about changing the name to X-Women…“) but in a tale supposedly about ultimate empowerment, it all feels like opportunistic #MeToo lip-service for a story that still insists on making them the victims that can’t be saved.
+It’s ironic that a film with fire in its title refrigerates its women so casually.
+And, trying not to be too spoilery, another addition to the myriad list of problems is the film is more blueprint than firmed-up structure, perhaps a casualty of its infamous and much-noted reshoots which fundamentally changed the third act.
+The alien threat that Jessica Chastain and her group represent is… well, ‘blah’ to the extent that I’m betting you can’t even remember the character’s name by the time the credits roll.

-And more importantly, once set-up as its core, the film simply doesn’t know how to resolve its central moral dilemma: whether to hold the out-of-control Jean responsible for her actions and several pivotal deaths along the way or not.
-In the comics story on which it is based, Jean Grey destroys an entire planet (not ours!) as her power-set goes ballistic and the head of Marvel at the time (Jim Shooter) shot down the intended plans for Jean to be ‘cured’ in the story’s climax.
-He insisted that merely ‘curing’ Jean was not enough of a morality tale – and thus, a new ending was written and drawn where Jean ended up taking her own life to stop the forces raging within her from inflicting any more destruction.
+Noticeably, once set-up as its core, the film simply doesn’t know how to resolve its central moral dilemma: whether to hold the out-of-control Jean responsible for her actions and several pivotal deaths along the way or not.
+In the comics story on which it is based, Jean Grey destroys an entire inhabited planet (not ours!) as her power-set goes ballistic and the head of Marvel Comics at the time (Jim Shooter) shot down the intended plans for Jean to be ‘cured’ in the story’s climax.
+He insisted that merely ‘curing’ Jean was not enough of a morality tale for someone who had just redefined genocide – and thus, a new ending was written (by Chris Claremont) and drawn (by John Byrne) where Jean ended up taking her own life to stop the forces raging within her from inflicting any more destruction.
 Controversial though it was, it became one of the industry’s milestones.
-Here, it’s all a bit hand-wavery, with an ending that suggests a similar sense of self-sacrifice and then immediately undermines it completely with a needless narration in case more rabid fans start a pointless petition for a rewrite.
+Here, Jean’s power-set faces a much-diluted version of the same moral quandary, but it’s all a bit hand-wavery, with an ending that wants to be profound, by instantly undermined by a needless epilogue-narration that smacks of an executive wanting a get-out clause.

-In the early 1980s, before Watchmen and V for Vendetta, Marvel‘s Dark Phoenix saga defined what mainstream comics could do and the idea of heroes dealing with the consequences of their actions and powers.
-There’s little chance this loose 2019 cinematic adaptation, well-intentioned but unspectacular, will resonate with any such passion.
-Essentially this is neither the roaring fire triumph nor the cold winter failure it could have been – its the embers of a once roaring fire and a fractured franchise going out seeking one last breath of oxygen.
+In the early 1980s, before Watchmen and V for Vendetta transformed comics Marvel‘s Dark Phoenix saga defined what mainstream comics could do and the idea of heroes dealing with the consequences of their actions and powers.
+There’s little chance this loose 2019 cinematic adaptation, will resonate with any such passion or longevity.
+It’s not so much bad as lazy and disappointing – a place-saver for something that will never arrive, a parting shot that misses its mark by a cosmic distance and the embers of a once roaring fire for a fractured franchise seeking one last breath of oxygen and failing to find it…